TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.11.md

 ---

-And the flesh and the skin he burnt with fire without the camp.
+The flesh and the skin he burned with fire outside the camp.